 Learning a classical language requires regular memorisation not just of new vocabulary but also the way the endings of the words change (accidence) and the ways in which sentences are constructed (syntax).
 This is a skill that not all students have developed confidently at school and so emphasis is given in the early stages to developing good working habits and training the mind to become better at doing this.
 Experience has shown that the following are useful tips.

 - Investigate flash cards: make your own using index cards or look on the web – memrise and cram.com are liked, and can be used on your phone.
-Better still is the Greek Project, hosted by Eton College.
+Better still is the Greek Project, hosted by Eton College, which has up to section 7.
+You should reckon on spending about three ten minute sessions per day on vocabulary and noun and verb endings.

 - In addition to getting on top of new material, EVERY DAY you should devote a small amount of time on going over previous material.
 Be methodical about this.
 Keep a record of what you have looked back on and how secure it is.